-Handbrake seemed on its last legs back in 2006 when the software’s initial creator, Eric Petit, dropped off the face of the Earth, but development carried on with the help of a few ambitious folk who were driven to update and revise the existing software for a changing world.
-The open-source video converter now boasts one of the most expansive software packages for ripping and converting video files for playback on number of popular devices such as iPods, AppleTV, and Android tablets.
-The interface is sleek and well-designed, yet intimidating, offering a variety of customizable, borderline-advanced features that take a bit of getting used to before you can really capitalize on their capabilities and intuitive uses.
-However, the HandBrake guide and forums are always available if you need help without having to spend ample time fumbling with the program.
+Handbrake seemed on its last legs back in 2006 when the software’s initial creator, Eric Petit, dropped off the face of the Earth, but development carried on with the help of a few ambitious folks who were driven to update and revise the existing software for a changing world.
+The open-source video converter now boasts one of the most expansive software packages for ripping and converting video files for playback on a number of popular devices and platforms.
+The interface is sleek and well-designed, if a little intimidating, offering a variety of customizable, borderline-advanced features that take a bit of getting used to before you can really capitalize on their capabilities and intuitive uses.
+The HandBrake guide and forums are always available if you need help without having to spend ample time fumbling with the program.

-Other noteworthy features include an abundance of video editing tools for splicing, adjusting framerate, adding subtitles, and assorted video effects, all of which can be viewed in a live preview window.
+Other noteworthy features include an abundance of video editing tools for splicing, adjusting frame rate, adding subtitles, and assorted video effects, all of which can be viewed in a live preview window.
 Experienced users can even queue multiple encodes for quicker batch processing and expedited results sans tedious manual input.
 Handbrake simply can’t be topped when converting files to MP4 or MKV format, but it also isn’t for beginners unwilling to learn the software.
 In late 2016, a new version of the software, 1.0.0, was released with completely redone presets, including new presets for the latest mobile devices, new MKV presets, and VP9 video encoding.
 Handbrake has been updated since then and is currently on version 1.3.3.

 MediaCoder is a capable program loaded with terrific conversion features.
 The interface, though bewildering at first glance, is relatively straightforward once you learn your way around, offering a boatload of customizable features for converting video to a specified output format of your choice.
 Whether you want to batch process a number of AVI files to MPEG or compress files for a reduced memory footprint, MediaCoder can handle it.

-MediaCoder is an exceptional piece of software, but it’s geared more towards the tech aficionado instead of the first-time user trying to make a zippy conversions.
-But if you prefer to focus on the details and your primary interest is in quality and low-loss transfers, MediaCoder is a safe bet (plus, it now comes in an iPad edition for mobile users).
+MediaCoder is an exceptional piece of software, but it’s geared more toward the tech aficionado rather than a first-time user trying to make a zippy conversion.
+But if you prefer to focus on the details and your primary interest is in quality and low-loss transfers, MediaCoder is a safe bet.